-Net loss attributable to Heska Corporation was \$1.2 million in 2013, as compared to net income attributable to Heska Corporation of \$1.2 million in 2012 and net income attributable to Heska Corporation of \$2.1 million in 2011.
-The difference between this line item and "Net Income (Loss)" above is the net income or loss attributable to the minority interest in Heska Imaging, which was net income of \$257 thousand in 2013.
-There were no corresponding entries for 2012 and 2011 as Heska Imaging was not consolidated into our financial statements until February 24, 2013.
+Net income attributable to Heska Corporation was \$2.6 million in 2014, as compared to a net loss attributable to Heska Corporation of \$1.2 million in 2013 and net income attributable to Heska Corporation of \$1.2 million in 2012.
+The difference between this line item and "Net Income (Loss)" above is the net income or loss attributable to the minority interest in Heska Imaging, which was a net loss of \$1.0 million in 2014 and net income of \$257 thousand in 2013.
+There was no corresponding entry for 2012 as Heska Imaging was not consolidated into our financial statements until February 24, 2013.